ita-social-projects/OoS-Backend/OutOfSchool/OutOfSchool.BulkDraftOperations/README.md

 # OutOfSchool Bulk Draft Operations

-This application provides command-line tools for managing workshop drafts, including converting existing workshops to drafts and approving workshop drafts in bulk.
+This application provides command-line tools for managing workshop and competitive event drafts, including converting existing entities to drafts and approving workshop drafts in bulk.

 ## Available Operations